EPPlusSoftware/EPPlus/docs/articles/breakingchanges.md

 ### Breaking Change From EPPlus 6.2
 Updating data validations via the XML DOM will not work as read and write is performed on load/save.
 ExcelDataValidation.IsStale is deprecated and will always return false.

+### Breaking Change From EPPlus 7.0
+The formula parser has changed significantly in EPPlus 7, requiring all custom functions that inherits from the `ExcelFunction` class to be reviewed.
+The `ExcelFunction` class now exposes new properties used to handle array results and condition behaviour.
+* `NamespacePrefix` - If the function requires a prefix when saved, for example "_xlfn." or "_xlfn._xlws."
+* `HasNormalArguments` a boolean indicating if the formula only has normal arguments.
+If false, the `GetParameterInfo` method must be implemented.
+Default is true.
+* `ReturnsReference` - If true the function can return a reference to a range.
+Use the `CreateAddressResult` to return the result with a reference.
+Returning a reference, will cause the dependency chain to check the address and will allow the colon operator to be used with the function.
+* `IsVolatile` -  If the function returns different result when called with the same parameters.
+Default false.
+* `ArrayBehaviour` - If the function allows arrays as input in a parameter, resulting in an array output.
+Also see the `GetArrayBehaviourConfig` method.
+Methods
+* `CreateAddressResult`  - Return the result with an range to a range.
+* `CreateDynamicArrayResult` - The result should be treated as a dynamic array.
+* `GetArrayBehaviourConfig` - Sets the index if the parameters that can be arrays.
+Also see the `ArrayBehaviour` property.